Damascus-Cassette/Damascus-Cassette-Blog/content/portfolio/2025/observations-on-godots-editor-for-plugins-and-at-tool/index.md

 ---

 [^1] Generally, we can expose virtual variables with `_get_properties()->Dict`, change viewing options of variables with the `@export` family of wrappers, or override display of properties with an `EditorInspectorPlugin`.
 Exposed functions must have `@tool` in the script header.
 More on all that momentarily!

+[^2] I find myself wishing for a lot of things in developing tools for the godot editor, but a better delineation between contexts in tool scripts is certainly up there!

 <!-- As a tool developer I find myself wishing
 - For a better inbuilt delination between Node instance context leading node logic